Shivam0712/Content_Retrieval_System/README.md

 ### Significance of Similarity

-1. We generate 2 paired sample sets: \n
+1. We generate 2 paired sample sets: <br/>
   a. **Actual Pair:** We take actual pairs of input and final JD from Input-Output Pair dataset.
   b. **Random Pair:** We randomly pair the input JD's with final JD's in Input-Output Pair dataset.